Jones Matrix Characterization of Optical Elements via Evolutionary Algorithms: Introduction

-Thus, this study aims to design a new methodology that, taking advantage of ES, improves the characterization of the Jones matrix of homogeneous optical elements (see Fig.~\ref{fig:homogeneous}) as a first approach to the characterization of polarizing elements.
+Contrary to the previously presented problems, the problem presented in this study is the first instance of EAs used to optimize the characterization of an optical element using the Jones calculus.
+Thus, this study aims to design a new methodology that, taking advantage of EAs, improves the characterization of the Jones matrix of homogeneous optical elements (see Fig.~\ref{fig:homogeneous}) as a first approach to the characterization of polarization elements.
 In other words, the goal is to reduce the number of measurements and, consequently, the time required in an experimental test.
-It is expected to find one of the two eigenvectors of a Jones matrix element through an ES given a homogeneous optical element by searching over the fitness search space, so a more efficient sampling must be done in comparison to the traditional sampling method.
-In the following, we will show that both ES implemented, an Evolutionary Algorithm (EA) and a Genetic Algorithm (GA), out-performed the traditional sampling method by requiring fewer measurements.
-Though, the EA performed better by having a perfect rate of convergence and still requiring fewer measurements than the GA.
+It is expected to find one of the two eigenvectors of a Jones matrix element through an EA given a homogeneous optical element by searching over the fitness search space, so a more efficient sampling must be done in comparison to the general sampling method.
+In the following, we will show that both EAs implemented, a mutation-based EA and a GA that uses both crossover and mutation operators, out-performed the general sampling method by requiring fewer measurements.
+Though, the EA performed better by having a perfect rate of convergence on all optical elements characterized here, and still requiring fewer measurements than the GA in our experimental setting.

 We now introduce the mathematical background necessary to define the genotype and phenotype of an individual, the fitness function, and the evaluation of an individual's fitness.
-We continue with the definition of our ES approach, where we present the EA and the GA implemented.
+We continue with the definition of our EA approach, where we present the EA and the GA implemented.
 Then, we establish the experimental baseline and proceed to showcase the experimentation done using the algorithms.
 In the end, we discuss the results and conclude the work presented in this study.